 Brent Roberts and colleagues articulated the cumulative continuity principle: rank-order stability of personality traits increases with age.
 In adolescence and early adulthood, personality is relatively labile.
 By middle adulthood, rank-order stability of Big Five traits reaches its peak, with test-retest correlations over ten-year periods in the range of 0.60-0.75.

-Roberts and Mroczek (2008) identified the maturity principle: across cultures, people tend to become more conscientious, agreeable, and emotionally stable (lower neuroticism) from young adulthood into middle age, while extraversion and openness to experience decline modestly.
+Roberts and Mroczek (2008, Current Directions in Psychological Science) identified the maturity principle: across cultures, people tend to become more conscientious, agreeable, and emotionally stable (lower neuroticism) from young adulthood into middle age, while extraversion and openness to experience decline modestly.
 These changes parallel the demands of adult social roles — parenthood, career commitment, civic responsibility — and appear to reflect genuine personality development rather than merely situational adjustment.

 Trait Direction of Mean Change: Young to Middle Adulthood